 A retired headmistress, with over 30 years’ experience teaching English in preparatory and secondary schools and an experienced ISI inspector, Mrs Bailes has undertaken an MA in children’s literature and has also been a GCSE examiner.
 Mrs Bailes joined the GSGAS (Good Schools Guide Advisory Service) team in 2012 as a prep school specialist and greatly enjoys visiting schools.

-Mr Simon Frost joined the Governing Body in September 2017 and sits on the Building Committee.
+Mr Simon Frost joined the Governing Body in September 2017 and sits on the Building and Health & Safety Committees.

 He has worked for over 35 years in the commercial and the residential property sector, initially for a number of national retailers and, since 1986, as a property developer for a number of blue chip companies.
 In 2008 he established his own property company, Millbrook Land, specialising in the retail and care sectors.
 Working on the client side throughout his whole career, he has extensive experience of the property development process, including development management and the planning process, and he is a member of The Royal Institution of Chartered Surveyors.